keymetrics/keymetrics.github.io/docs/keymetrics/trace-to-keymetrics.md

 This piece of documentation is for former Trace users and will help them understand how do properly migrate from Trace to Keymetrics

-## What is required to use Keymetrics ?
+## What is required to use Keymetrics?

 ## Start your application with PM2